Joachim-barre/jolang/bytecode_spec.md

 ## instructions table

-each instruction is 17-bytes (1 for the opcode and 16 for the operands)
+each instruction is 32-bytes (7 padding bytes then 1 for the opcode and then 24 for the operands)

 stack is not kept between blocks but blocks arguments are pushed on top of the stack.